mshakhomirov/datawarehouseAdvanced/Project_1/Milestones/Shakhomirov_LP_M1_SE.md

 # Solution Explanation
 Complete solution can be found here: `Project_1/Milestones/bq-paypal-revenue`

-We aim to achieve the following:
+## We aim to achieve the following:
-* When Lambda is being executed it extracts the data from PayPal and saves to S3.
+* When Lambda is being executed it extracts the data from PayPal sandbox (or account) and saves it to S3.
 This will source data for a table in your data warehouse, i.e.:
 - table: `your_project.production.paypal_transaction`
 - You can invoke lambda manually when it is deployed by running this script (AWS CLI required):